 While studying Agricultural and Domestic Animal Services, you will take classes in animal anatomy, physiology, nutrition, and biology.
 You will become acquainted with everything there is to know about the animals you are working with so you can properly care for and train them.

 Many jobs in training animals require experience.
 You will start out with basic jobs until you work your way up to positions with responsibility.
 To gain the necessary experience, begin by volunteering at an animal shelter or with someone who works closely with animals.
 Nearly all employers require candidates to have previous experience with animals.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 Once you obtain your degree, additional animal services certifications required to pursue a career in this field.

-There are many different animal services degrees levels.
-You can get anything from a award taking less than 1 year in animal services to the highest animal services degree, a bachelor's.
+There are various different levels of animal services degrees.
+You can spend many years getting as high as a bachelor's in animal services to something that takes less time like a associate's.
 Animal Services programs can take anywhere between one to four or more years for a full-time student to complete.

 |Degree||Credit Requirements||Typical Program Length|

 |Master’s Degree||50-70 credits||1-3 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|